pantheon-systems/documentation/source/_docs/logs.md

 Rotated log files are archived within the `/logs` directory on application containers and database servers (e.g. `/logs/nginx-access.log-20160617.gz` or `/logs/mysqld-slow-query.log-20160606`).

 <Alert title="Note" type="info">
 When appservers are migrated as a regular part of platform maintenance, log files are destroyed as they are appserver-specific.
-Consider <a href="#automate-downloading-logs" data-proofer-ignore>automating the collection</a> of logs regularly to maintain historical log data.
+Consider [automating the collection](#automate-downloading-logs) of logs regularly to maintain historical log data.
 </Alert>

 ## Access Logs Via SFTP